This post is written in org

 • Poor and secondary support for block properties

-• No support for footnotesIn case you haven't notices, I use them
+• No support for footnotesIn case you haven't noticed, I use them

 • No support for some more recent features of org, such as file level properties